 With a series of ritual dance performances incorporating dance, mime, and music, Theyyam photos showcase the ancient tribal cultures, where performers represent a heroic character with divine power.
 They wear heavy make-up and huge masks that give a dramatic appearance.

-The headgear and other ornamental items – which are mostly prepared with bamboo sticks, coconut leaves and colours, among other things – look spectacular, in their size as well as in their appearance.
+The headgear and other ornamental items – that are mostly prepared with bamboo sticks, coconut leaves and colours – look spectacular, in their size as well as in their appearance.

 I saw a man making simple decorations out of banana leaves in the preparation room.
 Almost 2 hours later, when I stepped back in the preparation room, as one Theyyakaran concluded his performance, to see how it all looked at the backstage, I found the same man, still engaged with his work, as if looking out for some perfection in the banana leaves.

-To me, the entire night of different Theyyams looked more than just a bunch of fancy dance performances.
-It appeared as one of those subtle gatherings that were meant to bring people together, displaying us simple examples, one after another, about how the society, as one, works together.
+To me, the entire night of different Theyyam quotes performances looked more than just a bunch of fancy dance performances.
+It appeared as one of those subtle gatherings that were meant to bring people together, displaying the simple examples of how society, as one, can work together.

 After all, I realized, this what festivals and cultures are meant for — in their true, absolute sense.

 Now that we have understood a bit about the history and what this art performance is all about, let’s take a look at some of these Theyyam photos and get a visual idea of what to expect: